 - Bleeding Gums mentions he's got a date with Billie Holiday.

 - The episode's name is a reference to 'Round Midnight, a film about an unappreciated jazz musician, which got its title from a jazz standard by Thelonious Monk.

 - Sky Face: The finale of the episode about Bleeding Gums Murphy, Lisa's short-lived mentor figure, features his visage in the clouds over Lisa's head.
-Along with Mufasa, Darth Vader and James Earl Jones.
+Along with Mufasa, Darth Vader and James Earl Jones himself from CNN.

-- The school's charter has a rule stating that they are not responsible if Bart dies (or if Milhouse gets eaten by the school's pet snake).
-Bart can be a bad student at times, but having a rule stating that is straight up "Boys of Bummer"-style cruelty against Bart.
+- Springfield Elementarys charter has a rule stating that they are not responsible if Bart dies or if Milhouse gets eaten by the school's pet snake.

-- Lunchlady Doris works as Springfield Elementary's nurse due to budget cuts (even though "Whacking Day" revealed that Lunchlady Doris took the school nurse job so she can get two paychecks).
+- Lunchlady Doris works as Springfield Elementary's nurse due to budget cuts.

-- The very Scottish Groundskeeper Willie is now a French teacher.
+- The very Scottish Groundskeeper Willie (and school janitor) is now a French teacher.